 This 4-step process of Feynman really is as simple as it sounds.
 This technique can be aptly described as a big fish in a rather small pond.
 This one technique is equivalent to a 1000 small techniques (fishes) and is apparently as effective as it sounds.

-The best thing about the Feynman technique is that it takes us back to the simplified way of learning when we were five years old and looking at the world with fresh and untainted eyes.
+The best thing about the Feynman technique is that it takes us back to the simplified way of learning, one when we were five years old and looking at the world with fresh and untainted eyes.
 Using this technique, it is possible to connect with concepts on a deeper level and modify complex science subjects into seemingly easy concepts.